jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 This use of the DSL/Grammar/Parser was more akin to an interpreter.
 The named `Template`, `Action`, and `Condition` object composite trees residing in their respective Repos were more like libraries that the newly interpreted instruction could access.

-We decided to try the `Template` ideas a proof-of-concept implementation in the morning.
+We decided to try the `Template` ideas for proof-of-concept implementation in the morning.
 I had it working before the end of the day.
 I was surprised by how easily and quickly the design and implementation accommodated it.
 The only issue was that if the Parser had a Template parsing issue, the line/column information was a bit skewed, so it was a little harder to debug any Template typos.

 We later realized that we could simplify our scripted Routing Rules using `Template`s as well. `Template` was created for regional support, but it wasn’t limited to regional support.